Stock market today: Wall Street drifts around the edge of its record

-NEW YORK (AP) — U.S. stocks are ticking higher Monday and adding to what’s been a solid May following their rough April.
+NEW YORK (AP) — U.S. stocks are drifting around the edge of their record heights on Monday.

-The S&P 500 was up 0.2% in early trading and pulling within 0.4% of its record set at the end of March.
-The Dow Jones Industrial Average was up 88 points, or 0.2%, as of 9:35 a.m.
+The S&P 500 was edging up by 0.1% in midday trading and pulling within 0.5% of its record set at the end of March.
+The Dow Jones Industrial Average was up 41 points, or 0.1%, as of 11 a.m.
 Eastern time, and the Nasdaq composite was 0.3% higher.

-Stocks have rallied this month on revived hopes that inflation may ease enough to convince the Federal Reserve to cut its main interest rate later this year.
-A key test for those hopes will arrive on Wednesday, when the U.S. government offers the latest monthly update on inflation that households are feeling across the country.
+Stocks have rallied this month following a rough April on revived hopes that inflation may ease enough to convince the Federal Reserve to cut its main interest rate later this year.
+A key test for those hopes will arrive Wednesday, when the U.S. government offers the latest monthly update on inflation that households are feeling across the country.

 Other reports this week include updates on inflation that wholesalers are seeing and sales at U.S. retailers.
-They could shed light on whether fears are warranted about a worst-case scenario for the country, where stubbornly high inflation forms a devastating combination with a stagnating economy.
+They could show whether fears are warranted about a worst-case scenario for the country, where stubbornly high inflation forms a devastating combination with a stagnating economy.

 The Fed has been holding its main interest rate at the highest level in more than two decades in hopes of slowing down the overall economy to force inflation lower.